OttoMeister/ESP32-1732S019/README.md

 ## How to install ARDUINO IDE 2.0.3 with ESP32 support on Windows

-It Arduino does not start, check log fils in C:\Users\Stefan Fleichmann\AppData\Roaming\Arduino IDE.
+It Arduino does not start, check log files in "C:\Users\Stefan Fleichmann\AppData\Roaming\Arduino IDE".
 If it tells you somthing about a json file not found, download [https://downloads.arduino.cc/libraries/library_index.json](https://downloads.arduino.cc/libraries/library_index.json) and copy it to
-C:\Users\YOUR_USER_NAME\AppData\Local\Arduino15
+"C:\Users\YOUR_USER_NAME\AppData\Local\Arduino15"

 Select "ESP32-S3 Dev Board" in your bord selection, it will then install all your files.